 Instead of stockpiling massive amounts of shelf-stable like preppers, survivalists plan to fish, snare, forage, and hunt for their meals.
 While rural preppers also grow up learning a lot of these same food acquisition skills that can be employed during a disaster, they are not relying on them either solely or as heavily as a survivalist.

 During a mega disaster, there will no longer be hunting seasons.
-Wild game population will be overly taxed and the available meat from the forest will be reduced significantly – as will fish in the streams.
+The wild game population will be overly taxed and the available meat from the forest will be reduced significantly – as will fish in the streams.

-Not only will a survivalist have to deal with these potentially deadly scenarios, every hunt or fishing trip could make then vulnerable to attack.
+Not only will a survivalist have to deal with these potentially deadly scenarios, every hunt or fishing trip could make them vulnerable to attack.

 Living somewhat comfortably is not a part of a survivalist’s disaster survival plan.
 Keeping breathing does not require more than a spartan existence for someone with a survivalist mindset and skill set.